bertofurth/Seagate-Central-Toolchain/README.md

 If a stage fails then refer to the log file displayed and try to correct the problem.
-It may be easier to read the log files if **J=1** is set in the maketoolchain.sh script.
+It may be easier to read the log files if **J=1** is set before running the maketoolchain.sh script.
+For example

+     J=1 ./maketoolchain.sh

 This way only one build thread will be active at a time and any errors will cause the build to terminate straight away instead of having to wait for other threads to finish.

 After fixing any problems the process can be resumed by rerunning the build script with an argument referring to the stage number